The short version

 The “90% Complete” Lie

 “We’re 90% done” is the most dangerous sentence in software development.
-Every founder we’ve rescued heard some version of it, repeatedly, before realizing something was wrong.
+Every founder we’ve rescued heard some version of it, repeatedly, before realising something was wrong.

 Here’s the truth: progress isn’t linear.
 The first 90% might take 10% of the time.
 The last 10% (integration, edge cases, production readiness) often takes 90% of the time.